 - Internet banking via your own bank account.
 Details of how to do this are shown on the back of your invoice

 - Wealden Council Payment App.
-You can download the Apple App (external link) or the Android App (external link) or search for ‘Wealden Council’ on the App store or Google Play.
+You can download the Apple App (external link) or search for ‘Wealden Council’ on the App store or Google Play.

 You will need to enter your invoice number when making a payment.
 The invoice number is shown on the front of your invoice, it is an eight digit number beginning with 4.